mdsumner/spbabel/README.md

 A more general approach to this is started here: <https://github.com/mdsumner/sc>

+The decomposition and rebuild process of sf objects is now better thought out here: <https://github.com/mdsumner/gibble> and is to be built into whatever sc becomes.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.